duniter/duniter/readme.md

 #### Peering informations

-uCoin protocol uses peering mecanisms, hence needs to any ucoin node to be reachable through the network.
+uCoin protocol uses peering mecanisms, hence needs any ucoin node to be reachable through the network.

 As the server may be behind a reverse proxy, or because hosts may change of address, remote informations are likely to be different from listening host and port parameters. ucoin software defines 4 remote parameters you need to precise for your ucoin instance to be working: